• Skip to primary navigation

 • Outdoor Fun

-You are here: Home / Backyard Wildlife / Insects / How to Attract Gulf Fritillary Butterflies to Your Garden
+You are here: Home / Backyard Wildlife / Insects / How to Create Gulf Fritillary Butterfly Habitat in Your Garden

-How to Attract Gulf Fritillary Butterflies to Your Garden
+How to Create Gulf Fritillary Butterfly Habitat in Your Garden

 You can attract Gulf fritillary butterflies to your yard and garden by providing food plants (flowers), caterpillar host plants, water, and shelter for the butterflies.
 Here are some tips for the plants to include in your garden for Gulf fritillaries.